 - Through your breath work and pumping arms, you must engage your deep core muscles to stabilize your body.
 The lower your legs reach down, the harder the exercise will be.
-It takes a lot of core control to do this exercise correctly!
+It is also important to keep your low back flat during this exercise.
+It takes a lot of core control to do this exercise correctly.
 If you’re new to Pilates or have lower back pains, there are modifications to this exercise that you can do until you gain enough core strength to do the full expression.
 I always include the Pilates 100 in every one of my sessions!
 It’s a great warm-up exercise to invigorate the body and get it ready for what’s to come.

 There are three major glute muscles: Gluteus maximus (“which takes up the majority of the rear,” Chin explains), Gluteus medius and Gluteus minimus.
 The glutes are the largest muscles in your body, which means they play a big role.
 “Strong glutes equal improved posture, increased flexibility and mobility, injury prevention, and let’s be honest, a good look,” she says.
 They make it possible for us to sit, walk, run, climb and jump.
 “Pilates is great for toning the backside of one’s legs, as well as tightening and lifting glutes.”

 - Lie down on a mat with knees bent; feet planted down on the mat, feet parallel hip-width apart.
 Drive through the feet as you push your hips up, squeezing your glutes, lower down to the mat, and repeat.